 5 Things To Talk To Your Parents About Before You Graduate

-Graduation is only about a month away.
+Graduation is a few months away.
 Just because you are an adult doesn’t mean you still don’t need your parents help.
 Here are a few things you should discuss with your parents before you walk across the stage:

 - Your plans for Graduation Day.
 If you haven’t done so already, follow the Pre-Graduation-Check-List.
 You may not realize how much you need to do before you graduate.
 It is important to include your parents in this process because they can help send out your graduation announcements and help make graduation party arrangements.

 - When you need to move out of your dorm/apartment/house.
 By now I am sure a lot of seniors are renting instead of dorming, but either way it is important to talk to your parents about when your move out date is, so if you need their help they can make arrangements to be there.

 - Moving/Storage.
 The reality is it can cost a lot to move/store your furniture.
 If you are moving back home and need to store your furniture until you get your own place, or if you are moving all your stuff to another apartment or house, these are things you should discuss with your parents.

 - Your plan for the next year.
 Whether you are going to grad school, starting at your first post-grad job, or trying to figure everything out, letting your parents know what your plan is for the next year is beneficial for both you and your parents.
 It helps you outline your goals for the next year and your parents will be able to help keep you on track.